Cocycle deformations and Galois objects of semisimple Hopf algebras of dimension $16$: Introduction

-If $A$ is a right $H$-Galois object, then there exists a unique up to isomorphism Hopf algebra $L(A,H):=(A^{op}\otimes A)^{co H}$ such that $A$ becomes an $(L(A,H), H)$-biGalois object\cite{S1}.
-Moreover, the connection between the cocycle deformations of Hopf algebras and Galois objects has been established by Schauenburg\cite{S1}.
-Thus it is of interest to determine all cocycle deformations, or equivalently to determine all Drinfeld twists.
+If $A$ is a right $H$-Galois object, then up to isomorphism, there exists a unique Hopf algebra $L(A,H):=(A^{op}\otimes A)^{co H}$ such that $A$ becomes an $(L(A,H), H)$-biGalois object \cite{S1}.
+Moreover, the connection between the cocycle deformations of Hopf algebras and Galois objects has been established by Schauenburg \cite{S1}.
+It is of interest to determine all cocycle deformations of $H$, or equivalently to determine all Drinfeld twists of $H^*$.

-To determine the Drinfeld twist equivalence classes of semisimple (or generally quasi-)Hopf algebras is not easy again.
-There is a useful tool: the Frobenius-Schur indicator, which is invariant under Drinfeld twists\cite{MN,NS1}.
-For Hopf algebras, it was first introduced by Linchenko and Montogmery \cite{LM}, and then studied extensively by Kashina, Sommerh\"{a}uer and Zhu \cite{KSZ} for semisimple Hopf algebras, and for quasi-Hopf algebras by Mason and Ng\cite{MN}, Ng and Schauenburg \cite{NS1}, and for spherical fusion categories \cite{NS2}.

-By using the powerful Frobenius-Schur indicators, we have our main result on cocycle deformations: \begin{mainthm}[Theorem\;\ref{thmBmain}] The Hopf algebras $H_{B:1},~H_{B:X},~H_{d:1,1}$ have exactly one non-trivial cocycle deformation, and other non-commutative and non-commutative Hopf algebras listed in \cite[Table\,1]{Ka} admit only trivial cocycle deformation. \end{mainthm}
+In general, it is not easy to determine the Drinfeld twist equivalence classes of semisimple $($or generally quasi-$)$ Hopf algebras.
+In our cases, the Frobenius-Schur indicator is a useful tool, as it is invariant under gauge equivalences \cite{MN,NS1}.
+The Frobenius-Schur indicator was first introduced by Linchenko and Montogmery \cite{LM} for Hopf algebras, then studied extensively by Kashina, Sommerh\"{a}uer and Zhu \cite{KSZ} for semisimple Hopf algebras, by Mason and Ng \cite{MN}, Ng and Schauenburg \cite{NS1} for semisimple quasi-Hopf algebras, and by Ng and Schauenburg for spherical fusion categories \cite{NS2}.
+In particular, we are able to obtain the following results mainly by computing higher Frobenius-Schur indicators. \begin{mainthm}[Theorem \ref{thmBmain}] The Hopf algebras $H_{B:1},~H_{B:X},~H_{d:1,1}$ have only one non-trivial cocycle deformation, and other Hopf algebras listed in \cite[Table\,1]{Ka} admit only trivial cocycle deformations. \end{mainthm} It should be pointed out that the results related to $H_{B:1}$ and $H_{C:\sigma_1}$ in Theorems \ref{thmAmain} and \ref{thmBmain} were first obtained by Masuoka \cite{Ma2}, as $\mathcal{A}_{16}\cong H_{B:1}$ and $\mathcal{B}_{16}\cong H_{C:\sigma_1}$.

 The paper is organized as follows.
-In section \ref{secPrelinminaries}, we recall some basic notations and properties of group-theoretical fusion category, Galois objects, abelian extensions and Frobenius-Schur indicators.
-In section \ref{secSemisimple16} , we compute all matched pairs of groups corresponding to each semisimple Hopf algebras classified by Kashina\cite{Ka}, and then find all possible subgroups which determine fiber functors.
-In section \ref{secCocycle}, we mainly use the Frobenius-Schur indicators to find all the Drinfeld twist equivalence classes, or equivalently to determine all the non-trivial cocycle deformations.
+In section \ref{secPrelinminaries}, we recall some basic notations and properties of group-theoretical fusion categories, Galois objects and cocycle deformations, abelian extensions and Frobenius-Schur indicators.
+In section \ref{secSemisimple16}, we compute all matched pairs of groups corresponding to the Hopf algebras listed in \cite[Table 1]{Ka}, and then compute the number of Galois objects of them.
+In section \ref{secCocycle}, we mainly use the Frobenius-Schur indicators to find all the twist equivalence classes, or equivalently to determine all the cocycle deformations of them.